GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 ------

 A tiny program is composed by a, possibly empty, sequence of statements.
 This means that an empty program is a valid tiny program.
-In this syntax description

 In tiny there are 7 kinds of statements.
 In this syntax description a vertical bar is used to separate alternatives